AlexShRz/alette-os/apps/marketing/docs/request-behaviour/mutation.md

 7. `Uint8Array`.

 ## Body headers
-The `body()` middleware sets request headers automatically based on passed body type.
+The `body()` middleware sets request headers automatically based on the passed body type.
 There are 7 variations of automatically injected request headers:
 1. For objects convertable to `JSON`:
 ```ts